FrancescAlted/caterva/ROADMAP.md

 * Add examples into the Python wrapper documentation and create some jupyter notebooks.

 * Build wheels to make the installation easier for the user.

+* Add a new level of multidimensionality in Caterva.
+After that, we will support three layers of multidimensionality in a Caterva container: the shape, the chunk shape and the block shape.